Who are labour inspectors and how can they help?

 - issuing a “demand notice” for minimum wage or holiday pay claims if the inspector is satisfied that the money is owed and that the employer is unwilling to pay

 - taking action for breaches of minimum standards – this can include taking action against company directors who were knowingly and intentionally involved in the breach

-- applying to the Employment Relations Authority for penalties for breaches of employment standards
+- applying to the ERA for penalties for breaches of employment standards

 - applying to the Employment Court for a declaration of breach if there’s been a serious breach of minimum entitlements.
 If this declaration is granted, the inspector can apply for:

 - a penalty of up to $50,000 for individuals, or for companies either $100,000 or three times the financial gain made by the company as a result of the breach, whichever is more

 - a banning order stopping a person from being an employer or hiring employees.